pubg/semantic-release-helm/README.md

 }
 ```

-- Your chart repository is `https://mychart.company.org/chartrepo/myproject` and `Chart.yaml` is in `chart` sub-directory
+- Your chart repository is `https://mychart.company.org/chartrepo/myproject` and OCI registry is `mychart.company.org/myproject`.
+- `Chart.yaml` is in `chart` sub-directory
 - `version` will follow next release version and `appVersion` will not modified